hopper/TravelHacks-2019/README.md

 ## Single Origin 2017-2019
 A .1% sample of our data, from june 2017 to july 2019, with JFK airport as the origin

-# Getting Started

-* The captain of the team should receive an invite e-mail, which will provide access to the TravelHacks GCP organization
-* The captain should then create a project for the team, following instructions [here](https://cloud.google.com/resource-manager/docs/creating-managing-projects)
-* From that point there are several possible options to the team.
-You should decide if you want to use BigQuery, use a Jupyter notebook, create a Dataproc cluster, etc.
-Don't hesitate to call for help in case of [overchoice paralysis](https://en.wikipedia.org/wiki/Overchoice)
-* It is likely that you will want to run code locally using the GCP API, which will require valid credentials.
-In that case, see next section

-## Using GCP Credentials locally

-* Create a service account for your project, and [give it the correct permissions](https://cloud.google.com/iam/docs/creating-managing-service-accounts)
-* Download the service account's credential json (this should be an available option when creating the service account)
-* Export GOOGLE_APPLICATION_CREDENTIALS=/path/to/credentials/json
-* You should now be able to use the GCP API with any of their available clients

 # Resources